vjedulla/emailify/README.md

 # emailify

-A simple function to make output an email in a more secure.
+A simple function to print an email in a more secure way.

 # Example
 input: hello.world@gmail.com